-Despite the student having the minimum number of hours to achieve his Licence the flying standard is competency-based and even with prior learning the student may need to allow for revision and currency of their flying training and / or ability.
+Despite a participant having the minimum number of hours to achieve a CASA qualification, the flying standard for this qualification is competency-based and even with prior learning the participant may need to allow for revision and currency of their flying training and / or ability.

-RPL is very much a liaison process with CASA and the flight school.
-At times it cannot be determined how much RPL can be attributed until validation of log books and syllabus item that also are under joined by the ICAO standards internationally.
+At times it cannot be determined how much RPL can be attributed until validation of log books and syllabus items that also are under joined by the ICAO standards internationally.

 If you have completed flight training previously (without completing a qualification) and you want recognition for that training, then the following policy applies:

 - A student must present their flight log book, statement of attainment and all other training records.